betaflight/betaflight/docs/Sonar.md

 # Sonar

-A sonar sensor can be used to measure altitude for use with altitude hold modes.
+A sonar sensor can be used to measure altitude for use with BARO and SONAR altitude hold modes.

-The current sensor takes over from the pressure sensor at low altitudes, but only when the angle of the aircraft is small.
+The sonar sensor is used instead of the pressure sensor (barometer) at low altitudes.
+The sonar sensor is only used when the aircraft inclination angle is small.

 ## Hardware